-The value of our investments in public companies fluctuates based on their respective stock prices and could be negatively affected by business, regulatory and other risks applicable to them.
+The value of our investments in public companies fluctuates based on their respective stock prices and could be negatively affected by business, regulatory and other risks applicable to them.\

-As of September 30, 2020, we had equity investments in two U.S. publicly traded companies, OncoCyte and AgeX.
-As of September 30, 2020, the value of our investments in OncoCyte and AgeX was approximately \$5.0 million and \$41,000, respectively, based on their closing stock prices as of that date.
-If these companies were to have delays in clinical trials or commercialization activities or otherwise realize the specific business, regulatory and other risks applicable to them, the value of their common stock and the valuation of our investment could be negatively affected.
-If these companies were to fail and ultimately cease operations, we may lose the entire value of our investments.
+As of March 31, 2021, we had an equity investment in OncoCyte, a U.S. publicly traded company.
+As of March 31, 2021, the value of our investment in OncoCyte was approximately \$5.8 million based on its closing stock price as of that date.
+If OncoCyte were to have delays in clinical trials or commercialization activities or otherwise realize the specific business, regulatory and other risks applicable to them, the value of its common stock and the valuation of our investment could be negatively affected.
+If OncoCyte were to fail and ultimately cease operations, we may lose the entire value of our investment.
 In addition, the value of our marketable equity securities may be significantly and adversely impacted by deteriorating global economic conditions and the disruptions to and volatility in the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic.